Mustafa Mahmudov: Career

 He started his career as a teacher, first working as a school instructor in Vəndam, then moving on to Baku city, working at several schools.
 Losing his elder brother in 1903, he was forced to look after his children too.
 He switched to politics in 1907 when he was elected to Second Duma of Russian Empire representing the Baku Governorate from the CDP.
-An activist for abolition of drumhead court-martials in Russian Empire, he accused Minister of Education, Piotr von Kauffman of neglecting empire's Muslim citizens' education, treating them like a caste.
+An activist for abolition of drumhead courts-martial in Russian Empire, he accused Minister of Education, Piotr von Kauffman of neglecting empire's Muslim citizens' education, treating them like a caste.

 He briefly returned to pedagogy in 1910 before switching to Musavat and getting elected to Sejm of Transcaucasian Democratic Federative Republic on 9 February 1918.
 He was Deputy Secretary of the Azerbaijani National Council prior to dissolution of fragile Transcaucasian DFR.
 He later became member of succeeding Azerbaijani Parliament from 1918 till the end of republic in 1920.
 He continued teaching career through 1929 and 1934 until his death.
 He was executed on 20 December 1937 during Great Purge.